 There are four methods that retailers can implement to find out the value of their inventory, namely LIFO, FIFO, FEFO, and Weighted-Average Cost methods.

 The LIFO, FIFO, FEFO, and Average Cost methods are common methods in the accounting cycle.
 However, this method is complex and time-consuming.
-This makes an accountant need an accounting system that can simplify their work.
+This makes an accountant need an accounting software that can simplify their work.
 How do these methods work, and what distinguishes them?
 The following provides a more in explanation.

 Key Takeaways